MMdR-lab/Huang-peroxisome-melanoma/README.md

-# Mapping phenotype switching in the process of melanoma therapy with single-cell data
+# Mapping melanoma persister cell states in the process of MAPK-targeted therapy with single-cell data
 This resource provides the code developed in the study of Huang et al. It reproduces the key results of the study and can be applied to other single-cell cohorts to explore the characteristics of phenotype switching in melanoma.

 ## Requirements